SGLT2 inhibitor: Mechanism of action

-Sodium Glucose cotransporters (SGLTs) are proteins that occur primarily in the kidneys and play an important role in maintaining glucose balance in the blood.
+Sodium glucose cotransporters (SGLTs) are proteins that occur primarily in the kidneys and play an important role in maintaining glucose balance in the blood.
 SGLT1 and SGLT2 are the two most known SGLTs of this family.
 SGLT2 is the major transport protein and promotes reabsorption from the glomerular filtration glucose back into circulation and is responsible for approximately 90% of the kidney's glucose reabsorption.
 SGLT2 is mainly expressed in the kidneys on the epithelial cells lining the first segment of the proximal convoluted tubule.
 By inhibiting SGLT2, gliflozins prevent the kidneys' reuptake of glucose from the glomerular filtrate and subsequently lower the glucose level in the blood and promote the excretion of glucose in the urine (glucosuria).

 The mechanism of action on a cellular level is not well understood.
-Work is underway to define this mechanism as a prodiuretic with great promise.
 However, it has been shown that binding of different sugars to the glucose site affects the orientation of the aglycone in the access vestibule.
-So when the aglycone binds it affects the entire inhibitor.
-Together these mechanisms lead to a synergistic interaction.
+So when the aglycone binds, it affects the entire inhibitor.
+Together, these mechanisms lead to a synergistic interaction.
 Therefore, variations in the structure of both the sugar and the aglycone are crucial for the pharmacophore of SGLT inhibitors.

-Dapagliflozin is an example of an SGLT-2 inhibitor, it is a competitive, highly selective inhibitor of SGLT.
+Dapagliflozin is an example of an SGLT-2 inhibitor; it is a competitive, highly selective inhibitor of SGLT.
 It acts via selective and potent inhibition of SGLT-2, and its activity is based on each patient's underlying blood sugar control and kidney function.
-The results are decreased kidney reabsorption of glucose, glucosuria effect increases with higher level of glucose in the blood circulation.
+The results are decreased kidney reabsorption of glucose, glucosuria effect increases with higher levels of glucose in the blood circulation.
 Therefore, dapagliflozin reduces the blood glucose concentration with a mechanism that is independent of insulin secretion and sensitivity, unlike many other antidiabetic medications.
-Functional pancreatic β-cells are not necessary for the activity of the medication so it is convenient for patients with diminished β-cell function.
+Functional pancreatic β-cells are not necessary for the activity of the medication, so it is convenient for patients with diminished β-cell function.

 Sodium and glucose are co-transported by the SGLT-2 protein into the tubular epithelial cells across the brush-border membrane of the proximal convoluted tubule.
-This happens because of the sodium gradient between the tubule and the cell and therefore provides a secondary active transport of glucose.
-Glucose is later reabsorbed by passive transfer of endothelial cells into the interstitial glucose transporter protein.
+This happens because of the sodium gradient between the tubule and the cell, and therefore provides a secondary active transport of glucose.
+Glucose is later reabsorbed by the passive transfer of endothelial cells into the interstitial glucose transporter protein.

 Ratios of activity between SGLT1 and SGLT2 may be helpful in defining expression.

 Pharmacology

-The elimination half-life, bioavailability, protein binding, the blood concentration Cmax at time tmax, and other pharmacokinetic parameters of various medications of this class are present in table 2.
+The elimination half-life, bioavailability, protein binding, the blood concentration Cmax at time tmax, and other pharmacokinetic parameters of various medications of this class are present in Table 2.
 These medications are excreted in the urine as inactive metabolites.